faradayio/node_smartystreets/README.md

 Not required.
 Default is 'state'.
 It should be the name of the column in your input file that contains the state, e.g. 'Vermont'

+`--zipcode-filter [zips]`

+Not required.
+Only geocodes records in certain zipcodes.
+Separate by comma for multiple zips.
+Example: `--zipcode-filter 05401,05403`.
+Uses column specified in `--zipcode-col`.

+`--state-filter [zips]`

+Not required.
+Only geocodes records in certain states.
+Separate by comma for multiple states.
+Example: `--state-filter VT,NY`.
+Uses column specified in `--state-col`.

+`-O, --output-split [column]`

+Not required.
+This will write multiple output files, split by a column value. `--output-split ss_zipcode` will write one file per zipcode, under `output/12345.csv`.

+`--truncate-split [length]`

+Not required.
+Used with `--output-split`.
+It will truncate the column value to a number of characters. `--output-split ss_zipcode --truncate-split 3` will write files like `output/123.csv` which will contain all rows with zipcodes that start with 123.

 `-a, --auth-id [id]`

 _Required_.
 You can get this [here](https://smartystreets.com/account/keys) listed under "Security Keys"